mverboom/build/BUILD.md

 This optional parameter defines an addition to the package name and can help identify package build by the script in a repository or system.

+`PKGORG`
+This optional parameter defines an organisation name.
+The value of this parameter will be sustituted when B_ORG is used in the [DEB] section of the recipe.

+`PKGMAIL`
+This optional parameter defines an email adress.
+The value of this parameter will be sustituted when B_MAIL is used in the [DEB] section of the recipe.

 `POSTBUILD`
 This can point to an optional script to be run after the build process is complete.
 The included debclean script can for example be used here.